ericswpark/discord_mass_delete_bot/README.md

 }
 ```

- - Instaqll dependencies and start the app:
+ - Install dependencies and start the app:

 ```
 npm install